node-apn/node-apn/README.md

 		pfxData: null,						/* PFX or PKCS12 format data containing the private key, certificate and CA certs.
 If supplied will be used instead of loading from disk. */
 		address: 'feedback.push.apple.com', /* feedback address */
 		port: 2196,                         /* feedback port */
-		interval: 3600                      /* interval in seconds to connect to feedback service */ };
+		interval: 3600,                     /* interval in seconds to connect to feedback service */
+		tokenType: "string"                 /* Type of the `device token` argument of the `feedback` event, "string" or "binary".
+If it is "binary", the argument will be a `Buffer` object.
+If it is "string", the argument will be a hex string. */
+	};

 	var feedback = new apns.Feedback(options);